allkods/blog-easy/README.md

 To know how to create Delete button inside view see -> [setting up views](https://allkods.in/projects/blog-easy#How_to_create_delete_button)

-## How to use variables which are automatically passed to the views by [blog-essy](https://github.com/allkods/blog-easy)
+## How to use variables which are automatically passed to the views
 ---
 Read full documentation here -> [setting up views](https://allkods.in/projects/blog-easy)